Rop0Behemoth/FGDL/README.md

 june 3rd, 2026:

-added subterra as the 58th demon, and GeoManiacs completion of ISpy and my own of subterra.
+added subterra as the 58th demon, and GeoManiacs completion of ISpy, my own of subterra, and some of N7Smashed acheivements.
 Also brought back list 2 new link with more level pages.

 may 21st 2026: